reedspool/react-composition-overrides-experiment/README.md

+# React Component Composition Override Experiment

+How can we make components which are extensible using normal React idioms?

-# Getting Started with Create React App
+## Started From Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The rest of this README is the original README from CRA.

 ## Available Scripts